An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: Introduction

-We define the basket number, the flat plumbing number and the flat plumbing basket number of a link by constructing these plumbed surfaces using Theorem~\ref{mainthm1}.
-Consequently, we provide some upper bounds for these plumbing numbers from braid representatives of links and canonical Seifert surfaces of links.
-We also compare these upper bounds for those which were obtained from a braid representative.
+As applications of Theorem~\ref{maintheorem1}, we not only construct basket surfaces, flat plumbing surfaces and flat plumbing basket surfaces but also define the \emph{basket number, flat plumbing number and flat plumbing basket number} of a link which are the minimum number of annuli plumbings required to have each of these plumbing surfaces.
+Consequently, we provide some upper bounds for these plumbing numbers from braid presentations of links and canonical Seifert surfaces of links.
+We also compare the upper bounds for those which were obtained from a braid presentation of a link.
+In a recent article by Hirose and Nakashima~\cite{HN}, the flat plumbing basket numbers of knots of $9$ crossings or less were studied.

 The outline of this paper is as follows.
-In section~\ref{main}, we first review some preliminary definitions in graph theory, then we provide the definition of the induced graph $\Gamma$ obtained from a Seifert surface $\F$.
-We also introduce an algorithm which will produce a spanning tree $T$ and a coloring $\kappa$ on $T$ with the desired property and we prove the existence of such a spanning tree and a coloring in Theorem~\ref{mainthm1}.
-In section~\ref{secbasket}, we review definitions of these plumbing numbers and we find some upper bounds for these plumbing numbers by constructing plumbing surfaces from Seifert surfaces.
-In section~\ref{relation}, we study the relations between these plumbing numbers and the genera of a link.
+In section~\ref{main}, we first review some preliminary definitions in knot theory, then we provide the definition of the Seifert graph $\Gamma(S)$ obtained from a canonical Seifert surface $S$.
+In section~\ref{premain} we prove Theorem~\ref{maintheorem1}.
+In section~\ref{secbasket}, we first review the definitions of these plumbing numbers.
+In subsection~\ref{baskets} we find a new upper bound for basket number as follows and demonstrate this bound is sharp in Example~\ref{basketexa}.

+\begin{reptheorem}{baskettheorem1} Let $L$ be a link which is the closure of a braid $\beta \in B_n$ where the length of the braid $\beta$ is $m$.
+Then the basket number of $L$ is less than or equal to $m-n+1$, $i. e.$,